mmgreiner/mmgreiner.github.io/_drafts/csvhelper.md

 ### Option types

-[F#] ption types are not natively handled by [CsvHelper].
+[F#] option types are not natively handled by [CsvHelper].
 This [stackoverflow entry](https://stackoverflow.com/questions/66401283/how-do-you-use-csvhelper-csvwriter-with-f-option-types) shows how it can be done:

 ~~~fsharp
 open CsvHelper